-Claims have been circulated on social media that the use of air conditioning may lead to the spread of COVID-19.
+Claims have been circulated on social media that using air conditioning may lead to the spread of COVID-19.

-Heating, ventilation and air conditioning (HVAC) systems are used in indoor spaces, such as offices, to provide comfortable environmental conditions of temperature and humidity (moisture in the air).
+Heating, ventilation and air conditioning (HVAC) systems are used in indoor spaces to provide comfortable environmental conditions of temperature and humidity (moisture in the air).

 There are various types of HVAC systems.
-Ventilation systems provide clean air through the exchange of indoor and outdoor air and through filtering.
-Air conditioning systems provide varying temperatures and they take excess moisture from the air.
+Ventilation systems provide clean air by exchanging indoor and outdoor air and filtering.
+Air conditioning systems provide varying temperatures and take excess moisture from the air.

-The various types of HVAC systems means that it is not possible to generalise the results of studies that have taken place to date on the transmission of previous coronaviruses (e.g SARS) through these systems.
+The various types of HVAC systems mean that it is difficult to generalise the results of studies that have taken place to date on the transmission of previous coronaviruses (e.g. SARS) through these systems.

-Beware of claims based on a single study.
-Ask if there are other studies that examine the same question and ideally, a careful summary of all the relevant studies.
+Beware ofclaims that are based on a single study.
+Ask if other studies examine the same question and, ideally, if there a careful summary of all the relevant studies.

 This website uses cookies to improve your experience.
 We'll assume you're ok with this, but you can opt-out if you wish.
 Cookie settingsAcceptRead More